 Giving patients more options without surgery or steroid injections for painful damaged tissue injuries of ligaments, tendons, joints, heel pain and wounds.

 Platelets are key factors in hard and soft tissue repair mechanisms.
-They provide the essential growth factors FGF, PDGF, TGF-ß, EGF, VEGF, IGF that are involved in stem cell migration, differentiation and proliferation.
+They provide the essential growth factors FGF, PDGF, TGF-ß, EGF, VEGF, IGF that are involved in cell migration, differentiation and proliferation.
 The stimulation of fibroblasts and endothelial cells induces new extracellular matrix deposition and neo-vascularization.

 Plasma is essential for cell survival as it contains nutrients, vitamins, hormones, electrolytes and proteins.
 Proteins are key molecules for the coagulation process and the formation of the fibrin polymer that will serve as a scaffold for cell migration, differentiation and proliferation.
 (Info from Regenlab USA website).